J-CITY/unknowwm/README.md

 ## Also

-Unknown Dock is a simple status bar for [UnknownWM](https://github.com/J-CITY/unknowdock).
+Unknow Dock is a simple status bar for [UnknowDock](https://github.com/J-CITY/unknowdock).

 # Thanks